coforma/swift-tech-challenge/CONTRIBUTING.md

 # Contributing and Maintaining
 The following is a set of guidelines for contributors as well as information and instructions around our development process.
-The two are closely tied together and its important to understand how the work flows and not just how todo the work.
+The two are closely tied together and its important to understand how the work flows and not just how to do the work.

 ## Ways to contribute
 Contributing is more than just writing code -- its anything that improves the project.
 All contributions are managed right here in Github.
 Here are some ways that anyone can help: